Road-Related Information for New Mexico

 Route Markings

-Numbering of New Mexico Highways.
-New Mexico has had numbered routes since the 1920s.
-Originally, the numbering system was a simple and sequential bottom-up method, with principal through routes carrying the lowest numbers.
 In 1927, the new U.S. highway system was introduced, at which time state route numbers on the newly designated U.S. routes were eliminated (and freed for reuse on other roads).
+At the same time, an official route marker was introduced.
 Between establishment of the U.S. route system and expansion of the highway network in New Mexico, there were significant changes in the numbering system from the late 1920s into the early 1930s.
-The route lists accessible from the home page will for now list only post-1927 routes.
-However, when a route has an original 1920s number, I will make note of it.
+The route lists accessible from the home page now show all routes, both the pre- and post-1927 designations.

 There is no duplication of numbers between state and U.S. or Interstate routes.
 Back in the 1930s, state route numbers were changed if they duplicated a newly designated U.S. route.
 However, this was not done from the 1950s to about 1970, and during that time there were state highways numbered 10, 25 and 40 (the Interstates) as well as 56 and 82 (the newer U.S. routes) until about 1970.
 Even today, there is a NM-412, but U.S. 412, which does not exist in New Mexico independently, is not the official "inventory" number of U.S. 56-412.